Ash Street Improvements Project

 siansays - Thank you for your comment.
 A roundabout is only one of the possible designs that may be implemented.
 The engineering team has been made aware of your feedback and I appreciate your time in leaving it.

-john.ogan almost 2 years ago
+john.ogan over 2 years ago

 Another roundabout?
 Please leave the intersection of W Ash and Clinkscales alone!!
 Roundabouts cause confusion and bumper accidents.
 That would be a huge mess and it might affect my address.

-siansays almost 2 years ago
+siansays over 2 years ago

 I live on Hunt and travel on the bike lanes in my wheelchair.
 When the city dig 4x4 holes in the bike lanes it effect me big time.
 Please make sure they cover them quickly and smooth!
 I travel the bike lanes because the sidewalks are very bad shape!

-Dawn Zeterberg almost 2 years ago
+Dawn Zeterberg over 2 years ago

 Thank you for allowing this opportunity for the citizenry to leave their thoughts on important issues.I live on ash street and am invested in the ash street improvements project.